tfranzel/drf-spectacular/docs/faq.rst

         def custom_action(self):
             pass

-How to I wrap my responses? / My endpoints are wrapped in a generic envelope
+How do I wrap my responses? / My endpoints are wrapped in a generic envelope
 ----------------------------------------------------------------------------

-This non-native behavior can be conventiently modeled with a simple helper function.
+This non-native behavior can be conveniently modeled with a simple helper function.
 You simply need to wrap the actual serializer with your envelope serializer and provide it to ``@extend_schema``.

 Here is an example on how to build an ``enveloper`` helper function.
 In this example, the actual